NEWECX/vendor-sdk/doc/use-newecx-cli.md

         ├── agreed-header.js
         └── fields-maps.js

 1. data/inventory.csv is the feed that contains latest diamonds that are available to sell.
-You are supposed to copy it to here.
-Only keep the latest one in here.
+You will need copy it to here and keep only the latest one in here.

 2. data/assets contains all assets of diamonds that passed validation process.
 How to download assets are explained in the late advance session.

 3. report folder contains report files after each operations.

 4. src/agreed-header.js and src/fields-maps.js are used by newecx command.
-They provided instructions for how to validate and transform values in your inventory csv.
+They provide instructions for how to validate data and transform values in your inventory csv.

 ## Operations for newly started vendor: